 Bridge Loans Are Coming Back

 To be clear, bridge loans include risks that might not be worth investigating.
-Some opportunities that can be seized with bridge loans include some commercial real estate purchases, some investment opportunities or perhaps to take advantage of a short-term benefit such as a reduced interest payment offer.
+Some opportunities that can be seized with bridge loans include some commercial real estate purchases, some investment opportunities, or taking advantage of a short-term benefit such as a reduced interest payment offer.

 In the world of financing a home, bridge loans are a fast, temporary solution.
 For investment properties, it is possible that bridge loans could come into play to finance repairs or work done on a particular property to bridge the gap between the original purchase of the property and a more permanent funding option.